aol/micro-server/micro-spring-boot/readme.md

         }
 }
 ```
-# Relationship to Microserver and Spring Boot

-micro-boot allows you to use Microserver plugins & jax-rs support with Spring Boot back ends.

-@Microboot is simply syntax sugar for
+@MicroSpringBoot is simply syntax sugar for

  ```java
 @Component